Zy0d0x0/zy0d0x0.github.io/Rooting HIROYASU HI-B8 Zello PoC FM Walkie Talkie.md

 ```

-In this case its not fully true we need to perform the following steps:
+This is not entirely accurate, we need to perform the following steps:

 * Power Off The Radio With A USB Cabled Left Plugged Into the radio but not the laptop end.
 Remove The Battery.